pagopa/technology-radar/.github/pull_request_template.md

 ### Motivations
 <!--
 Optional.
-In case you want to add more context on why the proposed changes might be coinsidered.
+In case you want to add more context on why the proposed changes might be considered.
 Remove the section if not needed
 -->